LFilipePacheco/greenhouse-detection-unet/README.md

-A set of greenhouses previously identified and validated in a GIS environment served as ground truth to "teach" the model to recognise these structures in Sentinel-2 composites.
+A set of greenhouses previously identified and validated in a GIS environment served as ground truth to "teach" the model to recognise these structures in high-resolution true-colour orthoimagery (RGB).
 To increase robustness and
 generalisation:

 - the training set was enriched with **image augmentation** (rotations,